 A study has shown that the beard growth rate is affected by genes.
 Unfortunately, nature is stronger than nurture, at least when it comes to beards.

-But there is no need to fret about the seemingly slow rate of growth of your beard.
+But there is no need to fret about the seemingly slow rate of hair growth for your beard.

 There are a lot of factors why the rate of hair growth is slower, and there are some suggestions on how to take care of these.

 Everyone with a beard knows the struggle of the itchy new beard.
 Scratching actually does not help the smoothening of the hair nor does it help spread out the natural oils.
-In fact, scratching your beard may damage the hair follicles themselves.
-Thereby, prioritizing the repair of damaged hair, over growing healthy new ones.
+In fact, scratching your beard hair may damage the hair follicle itself.
+Thereby, prioritizing the repair of damaged hair, overgrowing healthy new ones.

 Combing can actually help, especially if the comb you are using is the one with two sides.
 The side with the smaller comb teeth and which are also spaced nearer can help smoothen the hair and will not damage them, unlike your nails.